szabgab/awesome-for-non-programmers/README.md

 # Awesome for non-programmers

-A list of Open Source projrect where you can contribute without any programming knowledge.
+A list of Open Source projects where you can contribute without any programming knowledge.

 Inspired by the [Awesome First PR Opportunities](https://github.com/MunGell/awesome-for-beginners/).